-While the approaches described above follow the user's attention, attentive displays have also been used to direct the viewer's attention, e.g., in the context of art.
+While the approaches described here follow the user's attention, attentive displays have also been used to direct the viewer's attention, for example, in the context of art.
 Artists have long been able to draw viewers' attention to specific artwork regions.
-Consider the painting shown in Fig. 4.
-By controlling luminance, color contrasts, and depth cues, the painter is guiding the viewer's gaze towards the depictions of Christ and the kneeling woman.
-The artist's success is evidenced in a recent large-scale eye tracking study [11], which shows how only the main two figures in the image were fixated with the remainder of the image left largely unnoticed (see inset).
-Neuroscientists like Zeki [12] claim this lightens the viewer's perceptual burden, and enables them to look deeper into a piece of art, as the artist has left the viewer with simpler visual inferences to make.
+Consider the painting shown in Figure 4.
+By controlling luminance, color contrasts, and depth cues, the painter is guiding the viewer's gaze toward the depictions of Christ and the kneeling woman.

+The artist's success is evidenced in a recent largescale eye-tracking study [11], which shows how only the main two figures in the image were fixated with the remainder of the image left largely unnoticed (see the inset).
+Neuroscientists such as Zeki [12] claim this lightens viewers perceptual burden, and enables them to look deeper into a piece of art, as the artist has left viewers with simpler visual inferences to make.